Author: Andrew Griffith

 Flying

-That said, the Sport Cub has more power than the others and the AS3X system gives it the feel of a much larger model.
+The Sport Cub has more power than the others and the AS3X system gives it the feel of a much larger model.
 The AS3X only widens the gap as the wind picks up.
-Loops, rolls, and inverted flight are all possible and fun, even with the floats hanging off the bottom.
+Loops, rolls, and inverted flight are all possible and fun—even with the floats.
 Minimal elevator correction is required to fly inverted because of the stabilizer system.
+The flaps are effective and the Sport Cub can be slowed to walking speed as it settles into the water.
+A slight elevator flare keeps the front of the floats from digging in and the drag will slow the Cub to a stop almost immediately.

 Wrap-Up